bondarukoleh/java_playground/info/notes.md

 mappings, dependency injection frameworks like _Spring_, and getters and setters generators like _Lombok_.
 Those things substitute JavaBeans with more modern approaches.

+### Spring IoC (Inversion of Control) container
+The IoC container's primary function is to implement _Inversion of Control_ by injecting dependencies into objects rather than having those objects create or look for dependencies themselves.
+This is a core concept in Spring's approach to _Dependency Injection (DI)_.
+IoC container is the core of the Spring Framework.
+It is responsible for managing the lifecycle of beans, including their creation, configuration, and destruction. \
+"Container" is a metaphor, it means it contains and manages all beans and dependencies application needs.

+DI provided by @Configuration class is better than directly instantiate the dependencies in service classes because:
+- Separation of Concerns, service class does not mix logic of creating dependencies with his business logic;
+- Flexibility in Configuration (Multiple Implementations), you can change the implementation of dependencies without touching the service class, just swap config class or by Spring profiles, property files, or conditional beans
+- Easier Testing, you can easily provide mock implementations for dependencies by injecting them;
+- Centralized Configuration Management, if multiple classes need dependencies, each would need to instantiate them on its own, with DI the configuration is centralized in @Configuration, ensuring consistency and reducing redundancy.
+- Decoupling from Frameworks: you can use different DI framework that provides your dependencies without many changes of the source code.

+The _Spring Application Context is_ an extension of _IoC container_.
+It not only includes all the features of the basic IoC container but also provides additional enterprise-specific functionalities (Event Propagation, Internationalization, Environment Abstraction, Resource Loading).

+Some key annotations that help bootstrap the Spring context:
+- @Configuration.
+Marks a class as a source of bean definitions, indicates that the class can be used by the Spring IoC container as a configuration class.
+- @ComponentScan.
+Tells Spring where to look for components (@Component, @Service, @Repository, @Controller, etc.) to auto-detect and register them as beans in the context.
+Often is used with @Configuration.
+- @EnableAutoConfiguration.
+Enables Spring Boot’s auto-configuration mechanism, which automatically configures your Spring application, helps in setting up the context by scanning the classpath and setting up beans based on what’s available
+- @SpringBootApplication.
+Combines @Configuration, @EnableAutoConfiguration, and @ComponentScan, used in main class.
+- @Import.
+Allows to add extra classes to @Configuration class and so into the Spring context.
+Useful for modularizing configuration and combining them into a single application context.
+- @PropertySource.
+Used to add property files to the Spring Environment, allowing you to use properties from external files, typically used in @Configuration
+- @Bean (below)

+How these all work together? \
+When you start a Spring application, these annotations play a critical role in setting up the application context:
+- @SpringBootApplication (or the combination of @Configuration, @ComponentScan, and @EnableAutoConfiguration) tells Spring to start scanning the specified packages, load the necessary configurations, and automatically configure components.
+- @ComponentScan ensures that all the classes with relevant annotations (@Component, @Service, etc.) are detected and registered as beans.
+- @Configuration and @Bean methods explicitly define beans that should be managed by Spring.
+- @PropertySource adds properties that can be injected into the beans.

+This orchestration of annotations bootstraps the Spring context, allowing your application to start with all the necessary configurations and beans in place.

 #### @Autowired
 Spring dependency injection instantiate annotated field for you.
 You can use it for class field, method parameter or constructor parameter.
 Dependencies that can be instantiated annotated with @Bean and lie in the classes annotated special